Massachusetts Major Drug Bust: Over 10 Million Doses Seized in New England’s History

 In a startling revelation, approximately 280,000 counterfeit Percocet pills, believed to contain fentanyl, weighing 28 kilograms (61 pounds), were found with an estimated street value ranging from $1.4 million to over $7 million.
 Moreover, more than 27 kilograms (59 pounds) of counterfeit Adderall pills, believed to contain methamphetamine, were uncovered.
 Approximately 1.8 kilograms (four pounds) of brown rock and powder-like substances, testing positive for cocaine, fentanyl, and methamphetamine, were also seized.
 This quantity of fentanyl alone equates to about 900,000 individual doses.
 The discovery underscores the severity of the ongoing fentanyl crisis in the region.

-Massachusetts Major Drug Bust: Over 10 Million Doses Seized In Lynn
+Massachusetts Major Drug Bust: Over 10 Million Doses Seized in Lynn

 Statements from Key Officials Highlight the Gravitas of the Situation